-In reconstructing this process of negotiation, the historian has to make use of a highly asymmetrical array of source materials: While the attitudes, motivations and actions of the Portuguese and their descendents are relatively well represented in the documentation they produced themselves – as well as directly in the waterworks –, the actions of the blacks must be deduced from descriptions made by others, especially from travel accounts written by foreign Europeans.
-Yet, the authors of these descriptions were, by means of their accounts driven by their own interests and conceptions, likewise participant in the construction of the respective spaces.
-Thus the blacks tended to be highly underrepresented in the sources produced by the Portuguese, since as a rule they viewed Rio de Janeiro as a “very normal city” along European lines.
-By contrast the blacks were distortedly foregrounded in the accounts written by northern European travelers, since the slaves and their agency were considered a special feature of the exotic locality in the foreigners’ process of self-demarcation.
-This does not mean, however, that the concern act to interpret elites and blacks as opposed actors in the process of negotiating the configuration of urban space is illicit.
-It only implies that we will learn less about the thinking, motives and intentions of the blacks than about those of the whites.
+In reconstructing this process of negotiation, I have to make use of a highly asymmetrical array of source materials: while the attitudes, motivations, and actions of the Portuguese and their descendants are relatively well represented in the documentation they produced themselves—as well as directly in the waterworks—the actions of the blacks must be deduced from descriptions made by others, particularly from travel accounts written by foreign Europeans.
+Yet the authors of these descriptions were, by means of the accounts driven by their own interests and conceptions, likewise participant in the construction of the respective spaces.
+Thus the blacks tended to be highly underrepresented in the sources produced by the Portuguese, since as a rule they viewed Rio de Janeiro as a “normal” city along European lines.
+In contrast, the blacks were distortedly foregrounded in the accounts written by northern European travelers, because the slaves and their agency were considered a special feature of the exotic locality in the foreigners’ process of self-demarcation.
+This does not mean, however, that of interpreting elites and blacks as opposed actors in the process of negotiating the configuration of urban spacees is illicit.
+It only implies that we will learn less about the thoughts, motives, and intentions of the blacks than about those of the whites.

-In the following I will argue having in mind the spatial categories proposed by Henri Lefebvre.
-The Portuguese colonial masters and their descendants dominated the creation of the conceived space (espace conçu), a space which was materialized by architectonic set pieces of European origin, mirroring a specific program of dominion and civilization.
+In the following, I will argue bearing in mind the spatial categories proposed by Henri Lefebvre.
+The Portuguese colonial masters and their descendants dominated the creation of the conceived space (espace conçu), a space that was materialized by architectonic set pieces of European origin, mirroring a specific program of dominion and civilization.
 The slaves and freed slaves created a lived space (espace vécu) around the aqueduct and fountains, which was shaped and defined by their own constraints and needs and had little in common with the conceived space of the Portuguese.

-Roman models
+Roman Models